iceener/brain.overment.com/docs/Projects/Alice.md

 - **API:** This crucial interface enables chatting with Alice and lets her interact with her memories and available tools.
 - **Slack:** Alice has two channels: one for DMs and one for notifications.
 I use it mainly on my phone
-- **Siri Shortcuts:** I can send Alice a message through the Shortcuts app on my Apple Watch.
+- **Siri Shortcuts:** I can send a message to Alice through the Shortcuts app on my Apple Watch.
 - **Alice app:** My custom build of the Alice app lets me chat with her on my Mac.
 - **Web Interface:** Alice is also available as a simple website, which I use in my car.